RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 Answer: B

-### Question # 66 - Emily logs in to a third- party website using her Google credentials.
+### Question # 66 - Emily logs in to a third- party website [using her Google credentials].
 What role is Google playing in the authentication process?
 A.  Google is the service provider.
 B.	Google is the storage provider.
 C.	Google is the authorization provider.